DoD-Platform-One/elasticsearch-kibana/README.md

 Please always check [CHANGELOG](./CHANGELOG.md) before upgrading to a new chart version.

+## Big Bang Specific Configuration

+#### AutoRollingUpgrade

+BigBang's chart for elasticsearch-kibana comes with the following variable `autoRollingUpgrade` and when enabled checks for minor version changes in the Elasticsearch and Kibana resource and automatically does the following in accordance with Elastic's [Rolling Upgrades documentation](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/rolling-upgrades.html#_upgrading_your_cluster):

+1. Annotate the Kibana resource to temporarily disconnect it from the ECK-Operator's control.
+This is because Kibana can only be upgraded once Elasticsearch is upgraded and of Green Health status.
+More can be read about excluding elastic resource from being managed by the operator [here](https://www.elastic.co/guide/en/cloud-on-k8s/current/k8s-upgrading-eck.html).
+2. Shard allocation is disabled on the Elasticsearch cluster.
+3. Stop of non-essential indexing and running a synced flush.
+4. Re-enable shard allocation once Elasticsearch is showing Green Health status on the new version.
+5. Annotate the Kibana resource to allow it to be managed by the ECK-Operator again, at which point a new Kibana Deployment will rollout.

 ## Configuration

 | Parameter                                    | Description                                                                                                                                        | Default                                                               |